Pentax Espio 140V Camera Review

 The ideal light/film combo for Espio 140V is a sunny day with an ISO 200 film.
 With its 1/360s shutter and widest apertures of 𝒇5.8 (for wide-angles on the lens) and 𝒇11.8 (for zoomed-in lens settings), the camera is likely to choose a high shutter speed and slightly stopped-down apertures, which are exactly what you want for sharpest images.

-If you plan to shoot in darker settings (i.e. at sunset or indoors), I’d recommend using a fast black and white film — anywhere between ISO 800 and ISO 3200.
+If you plan to shoot in darker settings (i.e. at sunset or indoors), I’d recommend using a fast black-and-white film — anywhere between ISO 800 and ISO 3200.
 It will give you more room to shoot without flash (while avoiding motion blur) in dusky settings.

 Note that this camera is very aggressive with its flash use; Espio also “forgets” your flash preference when you turn your Pentax off (i.e. close its lens cover door).